phonixor/MicroPlate/README.md

 - Measurement
 to save memory this object stores its data in its own environment, and is thus not copied if assigned to an other variable (a copy function does exist).

-it has an interface to the grofit package to easily determine growth rates.
+it has tools to easily determine growth rates / doubling times.

 it has some build in plot functions